momona06/hw-1-year/README.md

-# Some of my Homework temporarily
+#Some of my Homework temporarily
+#another part